-After these structures have been removed, we clear any residual debris, assess remaining vegetation, and apply an appropriate land treatment.
-This treatment helps stabilise the land and makes it easier and safer to maintain until decisions are made about the land’s future use.
+After these structures are removed, we clear residual debris, assess remaining vegetation, and apply an appropriate land treatment.
+Treatments help stabilise the land, making it easier and safer to maintain until decisions are made about the land’s future use.

-For security and safety reasons, we sometimes need to restrict public access to certain areas and buildings.
+For security and safety reasons, we restrict public access to Crown-owned properties and buildings.

-Wherever practical, we retain indigenous trees and shrubs, and established healthy trees.
-This can be particularly important in the Port Hills residential red zone, since established root systems can help reduce erosion.
+As managers of Port Hills red zone land, we retain indigenous trees and shrubs, and established healthy trees wherever practical.
+This is particularly important in the Port Hills because established root systems can help reduce erosion.
 Any vegetation that can’t be kept is removed during the land clearance stage.

 This approach only applies to Crown-owned properties.
-It doesn’t apply to privately-owned property and Council-managed areas such as parks or river banks.
+It doesn’t apply to privately-owned property, and Council-managed areas such as parks and the flatlands residential red zone area.

-Download the policy on removing vegetation on residential red zone properties at the end of this page.
+You can download our policy on removing vegetation on red zone properties from the Attachments section below.